keleustes/blog/content/_index.en.md

 - The projects listed here are POC intended to help make educated decisions for the implementation of OpenInfrastructure Airship project.

+{{% notice warning %}}
-- None of thoses POC aimed at replacing for airship components.
+None of thoses POC aimed at replacing for airship components.
 Those POC merely aim to highlight the potential advantages and pitfalls of choosing one technology versus another.
+{{% /notice %}}

 ## Airship Design